cozy/cozy-stack/doc/architecture.md

 ### Home

 It's where you land on your cozy and launch your apps.
+Having widgets to display informations would be nice too!

 ### App Center (was marketplace)